davidgonzalezh/EUI-64/README.md

 ```sh
 ./dist/EUI64IPv6Generator
 ```
+## Windows Defender SmartScreen Warning

+You might encounter a SmartScreen warning when running the executable for the first time.
+This is because the app is unsigned.

+## Why Does This Warning Appear?

+The SmartScreen warning appears because the executable is not signed with a trusted digital certificate.
+Windows uses digital signatures to verify the identity of the software publisher.
+Without a signature, Windows cannot verify the source of the software, leading to the warning.

+## How to Bypass the Warning Safely

+- When you see the SmartScreen warning, click on "More info".
+- Click on "Run anyway".

+Rest assured, the application is safe to use and has been created and tested in a secure environment.

 # License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 See the LICENSE file for details.